On This Page

 Medicaid is the single largest payer of mental health care in the United States.

-Medicaid is an essential link to mental health care for millions of Americans.
 It accounts for 25 percent of spending on mental health services in America every year, making it the largest single payer of mental health care in the country.

 For over 50 years, Medicaid hasn't covered long-term inpatient care in psychiatric hospitals.

-Medicaid was established in 1965, a time when the United States government was encouraging states to build networks of community mental health programs as alternatives to hospitalization.
-Due to these historic circumstances, Medicaid excluded coverage for long-term inpatient care in psychiatric hospitals.
+Medicaid was founded in 1965, when the United States government was encouraging states to establish community mental health programs as alternatives to hospitalization.

 Medicaid covers mental health services that most private insurance policies don't cover.